ElmiraEbrahimi/Blockchain-Based-SensorData-Integration/README.md

 ### 1. run mosquitto broker service on port 1883

-run the command prompt as an administrator
+run the command prompt as an administrator and navigate to your broker installation location

 `net start mosquitto`